 There are a wide variety of mechanisms that have been used—are still used—to draw ink into the fountain pen.
 Some are:

-2. The first pens to actually hold ink internally unscrewed behind the nib, and were filled by an eye-dropped, then screwed tightly back together.
+2. The first pens to actually hold ink internally--and worked well-- unscrewed behind the nib, and were filled by an eye-dropped, then screwed tightly back together.
 Messy, but they held a lot of ink, and are collectively called “eye-dropper pens.”

-3. About 1912, Sheaffer patented a mechanism that used a lever.
+5. About 1911, Sheaffer patented a mechanism that used a lever.
 When opened by lifting from the barrel, the lever depressed a bar, which depressed the rubber sac inside the pen barrel, emptying the air.
 When released, suction drew ink up into the bladder, or sac.
 The lever method of filling is efficient, relatively stable and not bulky.
 It was used until the introduction of plastic ink cartridges in the 1950s,

 6. Sheaffer's lever fill led to a scramble to find other ways to fill the pen that didn't infringe on the patent..
 For example just a bit later, Parker introduced a filling mechanism that used a button at the end of the pen barrel which depressed a bar and the sac within.
 A highly sophisticated system, but surprisingly easy to service.
 Waterman used a lever set into a metal box that surrounded it, and anchored the lever when the pen was filled.

-7. Other filling systems used a plunger within the barrel (without a rubber sac) to expel air, and then to draw up ink when the piston is screwed backwards.
+7. Other filling systems used a piston within the barrel (without a rubber sac) to expel air, and then to draw up ink when the piston is screwed backwards.
 Some used a plunger and a plug within the pen barrel to do that same thing, without having to use threads.
 Twist piston fillers are still popular on some current pens, especially German ones.

 8. Variations included a sort of hybrid plunger called a “vac filler” by Parker that was half sac, half plunger.
 Though it held more ink then a rubber sac, it is difficult to service.
 Another is a “snorkel” arrangement that Sheaffer introduced, where an extending tube goes into the ink bottle to kept he pen nib dry.
-Still another uses a twist mechanism, etc.
+The variations were legion.

-7. Since about 1960, most pens use pre-filled cartridges that fit into the pen’s feed, and are discarded when empty.
-They are convenient and clean, though the range of colors available is restricted.
-(Note:A problem is that some manufacturers no longer make cartridges to fit their pens.
-For some (e.g., the Waterman CF) In fact, most modern cartridge pens also have converters available, The converter fits into the pen where the cartridge would but allows the pen to be filled from an ink-bottle.
+9. Since about 1960, most pens use filled cartridges that fit into the pen’s feed and are discarded when empty.
+They are convenient and clean, though a problem is that some manufacturers no longer make cartridges to fit their pens.
+For some (e.g., the Waterman CF) In fact, most modern cartridge pens also have converters available, The converter fits into the pen where the cartridge would be that allows the pen to be filled from an ink-bottle.